 Take a look at the end-to-end guide for TFS which covers building and packaging your application, creating releases and deploying to your environments.

 External package repositories cannot be used to automatically create releases, only the built-in package repository is supported.

 If you use the built-in Octopus package repository, you can now select a package, that when uploaded it will automatically create a release.

 As a project can contain multiple packages you need to select the package that will upload LAST in your build and push CI process.
-So in the case of three packages as shown, the process uploads all three packages, but OctoFX Trading Website is always last to be uploaded.
-So this will be selected to trigger the release.
+If you have multiple packages, make sure you select the package that is always uploaded last.

 Cannot use variables for PackageId